EyobGob/ETS0587-14/Python/Set_Methods/README.md

 # remove() Method
 The remove() method in Python attempts to remove a specified element from a set.
 If the element is found within the set, it is removed.
 However, if the element is not present in the set, the remove() method will raise a KeyError, halting the program if not handled with error handling mechanisms (like a try-except block).

+# discard()
+The discard() method takes one argument, which is the element you want to remove from the set.
+If the specified element exists within the set, discard() will remove it.
+Crucially, if the element is not found in the set, discard() does nothing and does not raise an error.

+Takes one argument: The element to be removed.
+Removes if present: If the element exists in the set, it is removed.
+No error if absent: If the element does not exist in the set, the set remains unchanged, and no KeyError or any other exception is raised.
+Modifies the set in-place: The discard() method directly alters the original set.
+It does not return a new set.

+# pop()
+The pop() method, when called on a set, removes and returns one element from the set.
+Because sets are inherently unordered collections, there's no specific "first" or "last" element.
+Therefore, the element that is popped is arbitrary; you cannot predict which element will be removed.

+No arguments: The pop() method does not take any arguments.
+Removes and returns: It modifies the set by removing an element and also returns the element that was removed.
+Arbitrary element: Due to the unordered nature of sets, the element removed is not based on index or any specific order.
+It's effectively a random element from the set.
+Raises KeyError if empty: If you call pop() on an empty set, it will raise a KeyError because there are no elements to remove and return.

+# union()
+The union() method takes one or more iterable objects as arguments.
+It returns a new set that contains all the unique elements present in the original set and in all the iterable objects passed as arguments.
+Duplicate elements are automatically eliminated in the resulting set.

+Takes one or more arguments: These arguments must be iterable objects (e.g., sets, lists, tuples, strings).
+Returns a new set: The union() method does not modify the original set.
+It creates and returns a brand new set containing the combined unique elements.
+Combines elements: It includes all elements from the original set and all elements from the iterable(s) passed as arguments.
+Ensures uniqueness: Duplicate elements, even if they appear multiple times across the original set and the iterables, will only appear once in the resulting set.